 Man going on trial in Texas in 2008 slaying of 2 daughters

-DALLAS (AP) — A man who evaded arrest for more than 12 years after being accused of fatally shooting his two teenage daughters in a taxi parked near a Dallas-area hotel was going on trial this week.
+DALLAS (AP) - A man who evaded arrest for over 12 years after being accused of fatally shooting his two teen daughters in a taxi parked near a Dallas-area hotel is set to go on trial this week.

-Jury selection was set to begin Monday in the capital murder trial of Yaser Said, 65.
-Said, who is accused of killing 18-year-old Amina Said and 17-year-old Sarah Said on New Year’s Day in 2008, faces an automatic life sentence if convicted.
-Testimony was scheduled to start Tuesday.
+Jury selection was set to begin Monday in the capital murder trial of 65-year-old Yaser Said.

+He is accused of killing 18-year-old Amina Said and 17-year-old Sarah Said on New Year’s Day in 2008.
+The sisters had been shot multiple times in the taxi parked near a hotel in the Dallas suburb of Irving.

 Copyright 2022 The Associated Press.
 All rights reserved.